Chat Interface

 The chat panel

 Open Vault Operator by clicking its icon in the left sidebar.
-The panel has three areas:
+The panel has four areas:

-- Toolbar at the top: model picker, tool picker, history button
+- Toolbar at the top: model picker, tool picker, history button, New chat button

 - Message area in the center: your conversation, activity blocks, approval cards